niiknow/laratt-api/readme.md

 - [x] pre-defined structured schema for `ProfileModel`
 - [x] ecommerce and schedulable schema type for `TableModel` table
 - [x] cloud auditable/s3 backed of individual record transaction.
 This allow you to trigger lambda on some event instead of having to create scheduled jobs.
-- [ ] being able to include and exclude table from auditable - so you don't have to audit things like when you're using it for logging/caching or when client doesn't need it for some particular reason.
+- [x] being able to include and exclude table from auditable - so you don't have to audit things like when you're using it for logging/caching or when client doesn't need it for some particular reason.

+## TODO
+- [ ] refactor and test in separate library

 ## Q and A
 > Why Laravel, and why not Lumin?